unchainedshop/unchained/docs/source/admin-ui/filter.md

 title: Filter
 sidebar_title: Manage filters
 ---
-Filters give you the capability to make products and categories in your e-commerce shop easily accessible.
-Because Unchained has a built in support for defining filters for categories and products admin UI provides the a user friendly user interface you can use to manage filters.
+Filters are an essential feature for making products and categories easily accessible on your e-commerce shop.
+Unchained provides built-in support for defining filters for categories and products, and the admin UI offers a user-friendly interface for managing them.

-Such as:
+Some of the actions you can perform using the filter management interface include:
-- View filters
+- View existing filters
-- Add Filter
+- Add new filters
 - Add filter options
-- update filter
+- Update existing filters
-- Update filter option
+- Update filter options
-- Delete filter
+- Delete filters
-- Delete filter option
+- Delete filter options
-- activate/deactivate filter
+- Activate/deactivate filters

+With these capabilities, you can create a customized browsing experience for your customers, making it easier for them to find the products they are looking for.

 **Before a filter becomes usable for a category you need to link it by going to the assortment detail page.**
 ## View filters
-By navigating to **filters** page you can view all the filters that exist in your shop which you can search and/or filter and change the language.
+By navigating to the "Filters" page in your shop's admin UI, you can view all the filters that currently exist in your shop.
+You can search and/or filter the filters by various criteria, such as filter name or status, and change the language of the filter.

 ![diagram](../images/admin-ui/filter/filters-list.png)

 ## Add filter
-By clicking on the **add** button found in the filters list page you can add a filter using the form presented.
-The form has the following input fields
+To add a new filter in your e-commerce shop, go to the filters list page and click on the "add" button.
+This will present a form where you can input the following details:
-- `Title` -  name/title of the filter
+- **Title**: The name or title of the filter.
-- `key` -  Unique identifier og the filter
+- **Key**: A unique identifier for the filter.
-- `type` - the kind of filter **SWITCH** is similar to a boolean/toggle, **SINGLE_CHOICE** the filter options should behave like a radio button for example, **MULTIPLE_CHOICE** if multiple options of the filter can be applied at the same time and **RANGE** is when you want to have for example a date filter where a user can select a start end end date range filter.
+- **Type**: The type of filter you want to create, which can be one of the following:
+    - `SWITCH`: A boolean/toggle type filter.
+    - `SINGLE_CHOICE`: A filter with options that behave like radio buttons, where only one option can be selected at a time.
+    - `MULTIPLE_CHOICE`: A filter with options that can be applied together to filter content.
+    - `RANGE`: A filter that allows users to select a range of values, such as a date range filter.
-- `options` -  the actual filter options that will be applied to filter content. as you can noticed from the type field a filter can have one or multiple options.
+- **Options**: The filter options that will be applied to filter content.
+Depending on the type of filter, there can be one or multiple options.

 ![diagram](../images/admin-ui/filter/new-filter-form.png)

 ## View and edit filter

-By clicking on a filter from the list you can view and/or edit a particular filter. in addition if your shop is localized you can also add localized title and subtitle to the filter.
-Note that in-order to add a localized text for a specific language you need to [add the language](./language/#add-language) first by navigating to the language page.
+To view or edit a specific filter, simply click on it from the list on the filters page.
+From there, you can also add localized titles and subtitles to the filter if your shop is localized.
+However, to add localized text for a specific language, you must first [add the language](./language/#add-language) by going to the [language page](./language).

 ![diagram](../images/admin-ui/filter/filter-detail-text.png)
 ## Activate/deactivate filter
-On the filter detail page you will find a button at the top right corner that displays current status of a filter.
-You can use this button to toggle the status of a filter to active or inactive depending on it's current status.
+To manage the status of a filter, go to the filter detail page and locate the button at the top right corner that displays the current status.
+This button can be used to toggle the status of a filter between active and inactive, depending on its current status.

+Ensuring the proper status of your filters is important for managing your e-commerce shop effectively.
+Active filters will be available for customers to use when searching for products, while inactive filters will not be visible to customers.

 ![diagram](../images/admin-ui/filter/filter-activate-deactivate.png)

 ## View and edit filter options
-The option tab found in the filter detail page enables you to edit the title and subtitle of an option.
-It is also possible yo add localized text to filter options for a specific language but you need to [add the language](./language/#add-language) first by navigating to the language page.
+The option tab can be accessed from the filter detail page, and it allows you to make changes to the title and subtitle of a filter option.
+If your e-commerce shop is set up for multiple languages, you can also add localized text for specific languages to your filter options.
+Keep in mind that you must first [add the desired language](./language/#add-language) by going to the [language](./language) page before adding localized text.

 ![diagram](../images/admin-ui/filter/filter-edit-option.png)

 ## Add filter option
-You can add additional option to a filter after it's been created by navigating to the filter detail options tab.
+To add more options to a filter that has already been created, you can go to the options tab on the filter detail page.

 ![diagram](../images/admin-ui/filter/filter-add-option.png)

 ## Delete filter

-You can delete a filter in two places either on the list view of filters page or by opening the detail page of a given filter.
-However, be sure your change doesn't cause integrity issue before deleting a filter as the operation is not reversible.
+To delete a filter, there are two options available.
+The first option is to delete the filter from the list view on the filters page.
+The second option is to delete the filter from the detail page of the specific filter.
+However, before deleting a filter, ensure that deleting it won't cause any integrity issues, as the operation is not reversible.